Cancer Prevention and Control

 Cancer is the second leading cause of death in Arizona.
 The American Cancer Society estimates that there will be over 40,000 new cancer cases in Arizona in 2023.
 Over the past 30 years, cancer mortality has steadily declined.

-The goal of this translational team is to develop greater collaborative team research across the cancer prevention and control spectrum, with particular emphasis on the development of community partnerships (health care, nonprofits, government, business, schools) and engagement of students.
+This highly collaborative translational team fosters the advancement of cancer prevention and control research with particular emphasis on underserved populations.
+The team includes community partnerships (health care, nonprofits, government, business, schools) and also engages students.

 Dorothy Sears, PhD